pwikapanel/illustrator-panel/code-signing/README.md

 git push -u
 ```

-If the password was changed:
+If the password was changed, **copy the line beginning .ZXPS… above** then:

-    vi passwords.txt     # paste the entire ./ZXP... command line
+    vi passwords.txt     # paste the entire ./ZXP... command line AT THE TOP

 Then commit the change:
 ```